chari00/sbc24api/README.md

-# sbc24 api
+# sbc24 api - mock server

-This api is created to fetch the name and status of the sbc24 bootcamp members.
+This api is created to fetch the data of the sbc24 bootcamp members.

 ## Endpoint URLs